Last Updated on

 Training is imperative for CRM software and should be tailored to each business function and stakeholder within the business.
 For example, marketing groups should understand list building, event management and contact segmentation; whereas the sales team need to learn the various methods which boost their productivity and conversion rates.
 Managers need to understand how to extract actionable insights and measure team performance from the reports.

-It is important to understand that CRM is not a project – there is no end to running a CRM platform, so support and training should be continuous.
-A good CRM system should transform sales and marketing performance and should pay for it’s self many times over – investing in strengthening the team’s CRM capability therefore has a significant ROI.
+It is important to understand that a CRM is not a project – there is no end to running a CRM platform, so support and training should be continuous.
+A good CRM system should transform sales and marketing performance and should pay for itself many times over – investing in strengthening the team’s CRM capability therefore has a significant ROI.

 5. Automate procedures

 At every possible stage, automate your processes.
 Your employees should be free from repetitive tasks and should be focusing on engaging with customers.

 This tends to be the weakest part of CRM implementation, but often the most crucial.
 The more the workflow is automated for sales and marketing teams, the easier it is for users to find information on their customer and execute the next action.